TiagoMA90/RockPaperScissors/README.md

 - python -m http.server 8000 - Command used to load the website on port 8000.

 The website was deployed via Github
-Under the given Repository, navigate to "Settings".
+- Under the given Repository, navigate to "Settings".
-Navigate to "Pages" from the left-hand bar.
+- Navigate to "Pages" from the left-hand bar.
-From here the "Source" should be set to "Deploy from branch" On "Branch" select "main" and save.
+- From here the "Source" should be set to "Deploy from branch"
+- On "Branch" select "main" and save.
-The website was deployed via Github and the live version can be found here
+- The website was deployed via Github and the live website can be found [here](https://tiagoma90.github.io/rock-paper-scissors/).

 # Credits:
 The following sources were resorted in the creation of this website: